s3dse/v-tail-vue3/README.md

  * `tdBottomRowClassList`: classes for styling the column's `<td>` content (only applied to `:bottom-rows` records)
  * `formatter`: a function defining a formatting logic for the values of that field/column

-Only attributes present in the field array will be displayed in the resulting table, hence the `
+Only those attributes present in the field array will be displayed in the resulting table.

 ### Pagination
 The page navigation can be enabled/disabled via the `:paginate` attribute.
 This will toggle pagination in general.
 The page size configurator can be enabled/disabled via the `:configurable-page-size` attribute.
 Both these attributes take boolean values and are `true` by default.
 They are part of the above example only for illustration.